-- At time of claim, you will need to provide proof of your Pre-Claim Earnings to support the Benefit Amount.
-If your Pre-Claim $Earnings\ do\ not\ justify\ your\ monthly\ insured\ Benefit\ Amount,\ any\ benefit\ payable\ to\ you\ will\ be\ reduced.\ If\ your\ income\ has$ reduced since you purchased your Policy, you may want to review your Income Protection cover and/or speak to a financial adviser. - The Totally Unable to Work Benefit and the Partially Unable to Work Benefit only become payable after the end of the Waiting Period.
+- since you purchased your Policy, you may want to review your Income Protection cover and/or speak to a financial adviser - Period.
 The only benefits that are potentially payable for an event that occurred during the Waiting Period are the Bed Confinement Benefit and the Death Benefit. - The Totally Unable to Work Benefit and the Partially Unable to Work Benefit are paid monthly in arrears after the Waiting Period ends.
 For example, if you have a 4 week Waiting Period, the first monthly benefit will be paid to you around the end of the second month from when the Waiting Period started and monthly thereafter (unless we agree to an alternative).